Analytics on detached edge devices

 To run this code block you must be logged in and your studio instance must be started.

-from the edge.
-To get the folder for edge1
+under get_snf_file(edgeid, flow).
+To get the folder for edge1 run:

 get_snf_folder("edge1")